aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pot-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert POT to DOCM arises when a Python developer wants to add a feature of conversion within an application.
+POT is a file format used by Microsoft PowerPoint to store presentations.
+It is a binary file format which is not supported by many applications.
+DOCM is a Microsoft Word document format which is used to store macro-enabled documents.
+It is an XML-based format which is supported by many applications.
+Therefore, it is necessary to convert POT to DOCM in order to make the file compatible with other applications.

+<h2>How Aspose.Total helps for pot to docm conversion</h2>
-For a Python developer, who is trying to add a POT to DOCM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POT file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOCM format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process from POT to DOCM in two steps.
+Firstly, Aspose.Slides for Python via .NET API is used to convert POT file to PDF.
+After that, Aspose.Words for Python via .NET API is used to save the created PDF into Microsoft Word as a DOCM format.

+The Aspose.Slides for Python via .NET API is a powerful tool which helps to create, manipulate and convert presentations in various formats.
+It supports a wide range of features such as creating presentations from scratch, adding slides, manipulating shapes, adding text, images, audio and video, etc. It also supports conversion of presentations to various formats such as PDF, HTML, SVG, XPS, etc.

+The Aspose.Words for Python via .NET API is a powerful tool which helps to create, manipulate and convert documents in various formats.
+It supports a wide range of features such as creating documents from scratch, adding text, images, tables, headers and footers, etc. It also supports conversion of documents to various formats such as PDF, HTML, SVG, XPS, etc.

+In conclusion, Aspose.Total for Python via .NET API is a powerful tool which helps to automate the conversion process from POT to DOCM.
+It is a full package of various APIs dealing different formats which helps to create, manipulate and convert documents and presentations in various formats.

 {{% /blocks/products/pf/feature-page-summary %}}